Everything You Need to Know about Accessible Signage for Your Parking Facility in 2025

 Best Practices for Accessible Signage:

-• Sign Size for Visibility: Enhancing the visibility of accessible permit parking signs ensures that individuals can easily locate and identify these spaces.
+• Increase Sign Size for Visibility: Enhancing the visibility of accessible permit parking signs ensures that individuals can easily locate and identify these spaces.
 While local regulations typically specify the minimum size requirements for these signs, using signs larger than the minimum requirements is often advisable.
 For instance, the Highway Traffic Act may mandate signs at least 300 mm wide by 450 mm high.
 However, using larger signs, when possible, can be highly beneficial, as they are more noticeable and easier to read.
 Larger signs help ensure parking spaces reserved for individuals with disabilities are readily identifiable, even from a distance.

 References